-The only auction house located in Washington, DC, Weschler's holds about 6 catalogue auctions each season, featuring European & American furniture and decorations, paintings, jewelry, 20th Century decorative arts, rugs and tapestries and more.
+- Weschler's Auctioneers: The only auction house located in Washington, D.C., Weschler's holds about 6 catalogue auctions each season, featuring European & American furniture and decorations, paintings, jewelry, 20th Century decorative arts, rugs and tapestries and more.
 They also hold estate auctions of property from many politicians, celebrities and other famous people.

-Antique Row, located in Kensington, Maryland at Howard Avenue East and its adjacent streets, is the oldest Antiques Center in the metropolitan Washington, DC area.
+- Kensington Antique Row: Antique Row, located in Kensington at Howard Avenue East and its adjacent streets, is the oldest Antiques Center in the metropolitan D.C. area.
 Antique Row has grown over the years to include more than 80 shops including everything from fine antiques to art galleries, to modern crafts and gifts.
 Find a variety of books, furniture, lighting, collectible clocks, stained glass, dolls, jewelry, and much more.

-New Market, Maryland was founded in 1793 as a convenient stop for travelers in need of food, lodging, and services.
+- New Market: This quaint small town in Frederick County was founded in 1793 as a convenient stop for travelers in need of food, lodging, and services.
 Today, New Market retains its charming, small town flavor with a Bed & Breakfast Country Inn, fine restaurants and more than 30 antique shops.

-This small historic town in Howard County, Maryland with its stone and brick buildings and narrow streets has a rugged charm and an interesting selection of historic museums, antique and specialty shops and restaurants.
+- Historic Ellicott City: The historic town in Howard County with its stone and brick buildings and narrow streets has a rugged charm and an interesting selection of historic museums, antique and specialty shops and restaurants.

-This 19th century textile mill, between Baltimore, Maryland and Washington DC, has been restored to become a unique home to quality antique stores, home furnishing stores, craft galleries, artist studios, specialty shops, restaurants, banquet facilities and an authentic French bakery.
+- Historic Savage Mill: This 19th century textile mill, between Baltimore and Washington, D.C., has been restored to become a unique home to quality antique stores, home furnishing stores, craft galleries, artist studios, specialty shops, restaurants, banquet facilities and an authentic French bakery.

-Downtown Frederick, Maryland is an antique haven with over 200 antique shops in an eight block area.
+- Downtown Frederick: Frederick is an antique haven with over 200 antique shops in an eight block area.
 Find a wide selection of furniture from beds to armoires, to dining tables, magnificent grandfather, mantel and wall clocks, early 20th century light fixtures, and much more.

 In Northern Virginia

-The historic district of Leesburg, Virginia offers many fine antique and specialty shops and is an interesting place to explore.
+- Historic Leesburg: This historic district offers many fine antique and specialty shops and is an interesting place to explore.
 You will find a wide range of antiques and accessories.